-The average carat weight of an engagement ring diamond in the United States sits somewhere between 1.08 and 1.2 carats.
+The average carat weight of an engagement ring diamond in the United States sits somewhere between 1.00 and 1.2 carats.
+Just this week, we helped one reader get this beatuiful one carat cushion cut ring from James Allen and this 1.20ct round diamond stunner from Blue Nile.

 However, when it comes to diamonds, size isn’t everything.
 Instead of looking solely at the size of a diamond (or, more accurately, its carat weight), it’s best to look for a diamond with the right combination of cut, color, clarity and carat weight.